Tensas State Bank hostage crisis

-On August 13, 2013, a gunman, identified as 20-year-old Fuaed Abdo Ahmed, took two women and a man hostage at the St. Joseph branch of Tensas State Bank.
+On August 13, 2013, a gunman, identified as 20-year-old Fuaed Abdo Ahmed, took two women and a man hostage at the Tensas State Bank in St. Joseph, Louisiana.
 He killed two of the hostages after releasing the third.
 A subsequent police investigation officially concluded that Ahmed suffered from mental health issues and acted alone, while the incident was not classified as an act of terrorism.

 Details

 On August 13, 2013, Ahmed entered the St. Joseph branch of Tensas State Bank, armed with both a handgun and an AK-47 rifle.
 His duffel bag was packed with items that he planned to use to torture his hostages.
 He held three people hostage: Charles Henry "Jay" Warbington, Jr., of Wisner in Franklin Parish, Tamara LaDean "Deannie" McDaniel, and Patricia White.
 All three were employees at the bank for more than twenty years.
 During negotiations, state police superintendent, Colonel Mike Edmonson, located a friend of Ahmed's in Alaska, who talked him into releasing one of the hostages, Patricia White.
 According to Edmondson, Ahmed was "mad at people that he said were mean to him.
 He had voices in his head."
 Authorities said that Ahmed believed the family of his ex-girlfriend in Lake Providence had caused their breakup and had placed a "microphone device" of some kind in his head.

 Eventually, Ahmed shot the remaining two hostages.
 Warbington died at the scene, while McDaniel was critically wounded and died two days later at Rapides Regional Medical Center in Alexandria.
 Soon afterward, the Louisiana State Police broke into the bank and fatally shot Ahmed.
 It did not appear that Ahmed knew the hostages, but the hostages recognized him.